We also offer mini-pupillages. Below are the answers to some frequently asked questions and the information on how to apply.

-Mini-pupils generally sit with junior members of chambers for two or three days.
+Mini-pupils generally sit with junior members of chambers for two days.
 This allows you to get a feel for the type of set we are, and the type of work that we do.
 Mini-pupils get the chance to attend hearings, attend conferences and work on opinions on accessible topics.
+Our programme is currently being run remotely.

 We do not formally assess mini-pupillages.
 We believe that mini-pupillage is a chance for you to experience what life is like at the Chancery Bar.

-We schedule mini-pupillages for December and July, although we can be flexible where necessary.
+We usually schedule mini-pupillages for March, June, October and December, although we can be flexible where necessary.

 Yes.
 The work we do is of a specialised nature and we consider that mini-pupillages will only be beneficial after some time studying the law.
 If you are a law student, we recommend that you only apply in your second or third year, and preferably after you have studied land law and equity and trusts.
 If you are planning to convert to law, please do not apply to us until you have started the GDL.